Visible vs. Verizon prepaid: Which carrier should you get?

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Most of us don't need unlimited data, but it can be nice not to think about usage.
-Visible's cheapest plan is hard to beat at just $25 per month with unlimited data but with low-priority data giving way to slightly better coverage on Verizon Prepaid, there may still be a reason to skip Visible.
-Still, the Visible Plus plan makes the prepaid carrier much more competitive with Verizon Prepaid's top plan while still coming in cheaper.
+Most of us don't need unlimited data, but it can be nice not having to think about usage.
+Visible's cheapest plan is hard to beat, coming in at just $25 per month with unlimited data but with low-priority data giving way to slightly better coverage on Verizon Prepaid, there may still be a reason to skip Visible.
+Still, Visible Plus makes the prepaid carrier much more competitive with Verizon Prepaid's top plan while still coming in cheaper.
 Even with Verizon's loyalty and autopay discounts, Visible comes out on top.

-It might be worth it for you to determine how much data you actually need to make the best decision.
-You can usually do this by signing into your carrier's user portal and checking out the usage history.
-If that sounds like too much work or you know for a fact that you need more data than most people, Visible once again becomes the better value option.
+It might be worth it for you to determine how much data you actually need, so that you can make the best decision.
+You can usually do this by signing into your carrier's user portal and checking your usage history.
+If all that sounds like too much work or you know for a fact that you need more data than most people do, Visible once again becomes the better value option.

 Swipe to scroll horizontally